And do it with food, not expensive pharma medicines

 The incidence of almost every debilitating chronic disease – heart disease, stroke, dementia, cancer, arthritis, vision impairment – increases suddenly around the age of 60.

 But it is not related to the passing of years.
 It is related to accumulated, unrepaired damage to DNA and to the cells that make up our tissues and organs – causing those organs to gradually fail.
 The damage accumulates because the body’s cell repair mechanisms stop working properly.
-Prevent, limit or even reverse that damage, by boosting cell repair mechanisms, and you stay healthier for longer.
+Zombie cell supplements help prevent, limit or even reverse that damage, by boosting cell repair mechanisms, and you stay healthier for longer.
 But how?

 Toxic dead ‘zombie’ cells need to be cleared